natebarksdale/natebarksdale.github.io/output/2021-12-12-study-of-the-day-6-continents-22-countries-240000-voices-creating-an-unprecedented-window-on-how-humans-can-flourish-and-change.md

 ---
 author: Nate Barksdale
 pubDatetime: 2021-12-12
-modDatetime: 2025-03-17
+modDatetime: 2025-03-17T15:44:53Z
 title: Study of the Day | 6 Continents, 22 Countries, 240,000 Voices: Creating an Unprecedented Window on How Humans Can Flourish and Change
 slug: study-of-the-day-6-continents-22-countries-240000-voices-creating-an-unprecedented-window-on-how-humans-can-flourish-and-change
 featured: false
 draft: false
-description: How and why do people’s happiness, health, purpose, faith, virtue, and relationships change over the course of their lives?
-How do these aspects of what it mean...
+description: Discover how a groundbreaking study explores global human well-being through the diverse lenses of 240,000 individuals from 22 countries.
-emoji: 📝
+emoji: 🌍
 tags:
   - 🌀 Templeton
+  - 🌍 Health
-  - 🔧 Machinery
+  - 🌍 Society
-  - 👦 Imagination
+  - 🙏 Faith
 haiku: |
-  Words flow like water,
-  Thoughts captured in black and white,
-  Stories come alive.
+  Across six continents,
+  Lives weave through data's vast loom—
+  Human threads flourish.
-coordinates: [51.509865, -0.118092]
+coordinates: [31.5497, -97.1143]
 ---

-For the John Templeton Foundation, I wrote about Study of the Day | 6 Continents, 22 Countries, 240,000 Voices: Creating an Unprecedented Window on How Humans Can Flourish and Change.
+For the John Templeton Foundation, I wrote about a groundbreaking study investigating the dynamic interplay of well-being factors across global populations.

 > How and why do people’s happiness, health, purpose, faith, virtue, and relationships change over the course of their lives?
 How do these aspects of what it means to be human vary within cultures and across countries?
 An ambitious multi-year, worldwide study will track 240,000 adults and teens in 22 countries to give researchers an unprecedented window into human well-being, providing data to answer those questions and many others.
 The Global Flourishing Study (GFS) will afford social scientists new opportunities to investigate questions about how love, generosity, forgiveness, religion, spirituality, and well-being change and interact across a broad array of human cultures and demographics.
 >